JunaidKamate/customer-call-list-cleaning-python-project/README.md

-# customer-call-list-cleaning-python
-📝 Description:
+# Customer Call List Cleaning using Python

+## 📌 Overview
-A data cleaning project where a raw customer call list was processed using Pandas.
-Operations included duplicate removal, null handling, string normalization, and column dropping to prepare the dataset for further analysis or CRM use.
+Data cleaning project for a customer call list involving duplicate removal, column drops, and string operations to standardize field values.

-🔧 Tools & Concepts: Python, Pandas, String Operations, Data Cleaning
+## 🛠️ Tools & Technologies
+- Python
+- Pandas

+## 🔍 Key Features
+- Removed 100+ duplicates from a 500+ row dataset
+- Cleaned and standardized fields using string operations
+- Made dataset analysis-ready

+## 🚀 How to Run
+1. Clone the repository
+2. Open the Jupyter notebook
+3. Run each cell to observe the cleaning process

+## 👤 Author
+Junaid Kamate